Higher Lefschetz formulas on {\Gamma}-proper manifolds: Introduction

-The growth assumption on $c \in \mathscr{C}^{2q}_\gamma(\Gamma)$ is due to the fact that we employ heat-kernel techniques; this assumption also appears in \cite{PP2} and \cite{wang-wang-jncg} for the pairing of the index class with cyclic cocycles localized at the identity element.
-We elaborate more on this point below.
+We summarize the above material in the following two tables, where we present results relative to the pairing of the index class with the cyclic cohomology groups appearing in the first line.
+In Table \ref{table intro1} we look at the free proper case, whereas in Table \ref{table intro2} we consider the general proper case.

 We comment briefly on the proof of our main result.
-We build heavily on the treatment of the Atiyah-Segal-Singer equivariant index formula given by Ponge and Wang in \cite{Ponge-Wang-2}; this treatment employs crucially the Volterra calculus, as developed\footnote{Incidentally, it would be interesting to give a treatment of the heat equation proof of the Atiyah-Segal-Singer formula, and in fact also of the higher Lefschetz formula we prove in this article, using the heat calculus of Melrose, see \cite{tapsit}.} in \cites{Piriou, greiner, BGS, Ponge, Ponge-2}.
+We build heavily on the treatment of the Atiyah-Segal-Singer equivariant index formula given by Ponge and Wang in \cite{Ponge-Wang-2}; this treatment employs crucially the Volterra calculus, as developed\footnote{Incidentally, it would be interesting to give a treatment of the heat equation proof of the Atiyah-Segal-Singer formula, and in fact also of the higher formula we prove in this article, using the heat calculus of Melrose, see \cite{tapsit}.} in \cites{Piriou, greiner, BGS, Ponge, Ponge-2}.
 We also employ ideas appearing in the proof given by Connes and Moscovici of the higher index formula for cyclic cocycles localized at the identity element.
-However, we have to face several additional challenges with respect to these two references.
-We describe (some of) these challenges in the next lines.
+However, we have to face additional challenges with respect to these two references.
+These challenges are implicitly described in the following schematic description of our proof.